titon/toolkit/docs/en/components/component.md

             <td>element</td>
             <td>
                 The element that currently activated the component.
-                Primarily used by activated components.
+                Primarily used by "created" components.
             </td>
         </tr>
         <tr>